NSU-FA20-CSE299-3/Group07/README.md

 </ul>
 <p><strong>Technology</strong></p>
 <p><em>Frontend:</em></p>
-<p>For the front-end I will use HTML, CSS, React, Redux and Material-UI.
+<p>For the front-end I will use HTML, CSS, React, and Material-UI.
 The web app will be compatible with both PC and mobile browsers.
 Redux will help with managing component states while Material-UI will ensure compatibility between platforms.</P>
 <p><em>Backend:</em></p>
 <p>For the backend of the web application, I will be using Node.js to manage packages and scripts.</p>
 <p><em>Database:</em></p>